 If your company is public and sells stock to raise capital, your cost of capital includes the cost of that debt as well as the cost of equity.

-What to Know About Cost of Capital
+How to Calculate Cost of Capital

 Cost of capital matters when it comes to running your business or expanding it.
 If you want to take on a new project, for example, calculating the cost of capital will help to determine whether the project is worth it.